-- Reduce heat to medium-low.
-Simmer until the rice absorbs all the water and starts to become very sticky and gluey.
-It takes about 15-20 minutes.
+- Reduce heat to medium (medium-low on a gas stove).
+Simmer until the rice absorbs all the water and starts to become very sticky.
 NOTE: When you taste the rice it should feel very soft like it's overcooked.
 Otherwise, add a little bit more water.
 Once cooked, remove from heat and set aside.

 - In a small bowl, whisk together the 100 ml of milk with the cornstarch and set aside.

-- Pour cornstarch mixture into the pot and whisk constantly until mixture starts to thicken.
+- Pour cornstarch mixture into the pot and whisk constantly until the mixture starts to thicken.
 NOTE: It won't thicken as much as pastry cream.
-It will look more like a creamy cream.
+It will look more like a runny cream.
 It gets thicker while it sits and cools down.